blackarm-international/howto_raspberry_pi_sapphire_discord_bot/README.md

 `nmap -sS -p 22 192.168.1.0/24`

-look for the hostname you set with the config tool, use this and the user name you found earlier to connect
+connect with ssh (replace the xxxs with username and ip)

-`ssh username@192.168.1.XXX`
+`ssh xxxxxxxx@192.168.1.XXX`

 # install node #